 I also noticed that they would come to me almost as if I were a Shaman, taking them on a transformative journey into the painting.
 And even today, the portraits feel very symbolic, very rich, filled with a meaning we so often lose in verbal communication.

-As an autistic artist, verbal communication renders me very stressed, so it is through painting that I feel so much safer, it is a more manageable and hopeful way of being, where the experience is shared, feels safe and attending to.
+As an autistic artist, verbal communication (around small talk and logistics) renders me very stressed, so it is through painting that I feel so much safer, it is a more manageable and hopeful way of being, where the experience is shared, feels safe and attending to.